The Last Month of Pregnancy- What You Need to Know

 Pack Your Hospital Bag

-If there are certain things you want to take with you to the hospital, whether for you or your baby, make sure you have your bag packed by 36 weeks.
+If there are certain things you want to take with you to the hospital, whether for you or your baby, make sure you have your bag packed by at least 36 weeks.

 Of course, you plan to carry your baby full term, but sometimes things happen and at least you can have your hospital bag with you if necessary.

 Go watch a movie, get a manicure and pedicure, do anything that might be more of a challenge once your baby is here.